mbrow20/Diss_Fall2019/README.md

 # Diss_Fall2019
-These are the functions and the .csv data and datasets used for the simulation of the dissertation.
+<p>These are the functions and the .csv data and datasets used for the simulation of the dissertation.
 Below is a description of the different functions.
 Many of the functions are run through *ExampleCodeSim15Vars2LevNormWt.R*.
 To utilize the various functions within this R script, specify using the source(), as in 'source("Functions13Sub.R")'.
 In the last line of the 'ExampleCodeSim15Vars2Lev'-class of launch applications you can specify the number of iterations to run for the simulation.
-Here is an example,
+Here is an example,</p>
 <br/>
 SimulationWithCovMat(CovMatrixWt,data1,10,mu_beta),
 <br/>